imjoshellis/codewars/solved/typescript/LC-0002-AddTwoNumbers/README.md

 # Add Two Numbers (LC-0002)

-View the problem explanation on LeetCode: <https://leetcode.com/problems/add-two-numbers/>
+🛑️ This won't make any sense unless you're familiar with the problem explanation on LeetCode: <https://leetcode.com/problems/add-two-numbers/>

 ## Simple Case